Sanchita Banerjee

 Sanchita Banerjee is an Indian actress.
 Banerjee was born on 23 March in the Kolkata, West Bengal India.
 Banerjee mainly works in Bhojpuri films and television serials.
 She made her on-screen debut with Raktdhar (2017) and her Bhojpuri debut was Nirahua Hindustani 2.

 Career

-After the release of Sanchita Banerjee's popularity, Bhojpuri film Raksha Bandhan rasal apane Bhai ki dhaal started touching the highs and added a big boost to her career.
+After the release of Sanchita Banerjee's popularity, Bhojpuri film Rakshabandhan...
+Rasal Apane Bhai Ki Dhaal started touching the highs and added a big boost to her career.